dark-side/sports-hub/sports_hub_portal/desktop_application_features/user_management/user_stories/search_users/README.md

 Then I see the user that match the search
 </pre>

+<i>Search can start when the first symbol is entered or when at least 3 symbols are entered</i>

 ## Style guides

 Follow [a link](https://www.figma.com/proto/0zkkf5WC77OSpvyD6YXpFE/Style-guides?page-id=0%3A1&node-id=19%3A5368&viewport=266%2C48%2C0.54&scaling=min-zoom&starting-point-node-id=19%3A5368) to the style guides